sadaszewski/deep-piping/README.md

   - dataset transformers
   - data access objects
 - automatic command line interface for all experiments
-- a well-defined and sensible multiple inheritance mechanism able to merge same keys
+- a well-defined and sensible multiple inheritance mechanism able to merge repeated keys

 The syntax supported by _deep-piping_ is a slightly abused YAML notation where [unquoted strings](https://yaml.org/spec/1.2/spec.html#style/flow/plain) are evaluated as Python expressions.
 On top of that, _deep-piping_ supports autoimporting of Python modules.
 These capacities combined allow for a clean and concise style demonstrated in the following example: